umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 The definitive guide to automated performance testing using Lighthouse, GitHub Actions and Heroku.

+## Notes

-💡️ Note: Please take time to understand how the commands work, inspect the `package.json` file, and approach with a willingness to debug.
+- Please take time to understand how the commands work, inspect the `package.json` file, and approach with a willingness to debug.
 This is not just copy-and-paste everything and it magically works.
+- You will need to read external documentation, such as that for lighthouse, to get this working fully.
+- You'll need to adapt some of the commands/instructions to run this in your own fresh repository.
+It will help to read through this whole guide, taking notes of the commands might need changing.

 __The end goal__: At the end of this, you'll be able to run standard Lighthouse audits, but also __custom audits created by you__.